This post was last revisited, repriced and updated in April 2018

-Inspired by the Great British Budget Menu, I thought I would have a look at the Carbonara recipe I use and see how much it costs.
-One of my favourite recipe books, and I have a few! is the Italian equivalent of Mrs Beeton, The Silver Spoon (recipe here, book here) and it is the Carbonara recipe from there that I use.
-I made it for my daughter and grand daughter yesterday, pity I didn’t take a picture of it then.
-Never mind, I’ll make it again soon and take one then
+Inspired by the Great British Budget Menu, I thought I would have a look at the Carbonara sauce recipe I use and see how much it costs.
+One of my favourite recipe books, and I have a few! is the Italian equivalent of Mrs Beeton, The Silver Spoon (recipe here, book here) and it is the Carbonara sauce recipe from there that I use.

 - half tsp garlic from a jar, or a clove well chopped, 3p

 the pecorino is the defining taste of a carbonara, so if you can’t afford both cheeses, try and use the pecorino and add a splash of milk to replace the grana

 - Boil the pasta in generous amounts of salted water.

 - Meanwhile, fry the bacon and garlic slowly in a pan

 - Once the pasta is cooked, not too soft, drain and tip it into the bacon pan, add half the cheeses and stir well.